 The purple line is the UART, the yellow is processor power, and blue is reset.
 There’s a big spike just after sending the clock set command.

 I want to find where the readout protection flag is checked, and I will do that on another device, which is not locked, by comparing traces with security flag = 1 and flag = 0.
 Is it a common practice for the bootROMs to check the security flag only once upon startup, or it could be checked in each function call (for example on ReadMemory handler)?

-scope.glitch.output = 'enable_only', with repeat of 1 and same frequency as the target, a viable strategy for targeting a certain instruction?
+Is using a scope.glitch.output = 'enable_only', with repeat of 1 and same frequency as the target, a viable strategy for targeting a certain instruction?
 I assume the code checking the protection flag will boil down to a compare instruction, but of course that may be wrong.